fortedigital/Front-End-Internship-Task/README.md

 # Front-End-Internship-Task

 This is a Front-end task used in the recruitment process at **Forte Digital**.
 This repo is created based on the `create-react-app`.
 It consists of a list of interns.
-It has two pages:
+For now it has two pages:
 ​

 1. Intern List page
 1. Edit Intern page

-To check your Front-end skills please complete two tasks specified in this document and send us zipped repo to an address you have received in the email.
+To check your Front-end skills please complete three tasks specified in this document and send us zipped repo to an address you have received in the email.
 Before zipping the repo remember to remove `node_modules` directory.
 <br>
 <br>
 To run the development environment please install node: https://nodejs.org/en/download/ and yarn: https://classic.yarnpkg.com/en/docs/install/.